Toyota RAV4 Hybrid engines, drive and performance

 While the CVT automatic gearbox is an improvement on earlier Toyota efforts, it's still the most frustrating aspect of the car that it allows the coarse, buzzy-sounding engine to rev hard without actually accelerating that quickly.

 Predictably, keen drivers won't be overly enamoured with the RAV4, but the rest of us will find it comfortable and responsive.
-Good suspension design means it doesn't lean as heavily in corners as you might expect a hefty SUV to, and the steering is both nicely weighted and direct.
-Ride quality is good, too, even on the larger 18-inch wheels.
+Good suspension design means it doesn't lean as heavily in corners as you might expect and the steering is both nicely weighted and direct.
+Ride quality is good too, even on the larger 18-inch wheels.

 In four-wheel-drive form, the RAV4 is actually a pretty competent off-roader, and just offering the option of four-wheel drive sets it apart from many front-wheel-drive-only rivals.
-Of course, a Jeep or Land Rover will be far more accomplished heavy duty off-roaders, but if you live in a location where muddy, slippery or snowy conditions are a regular occurrence, the four-wheel-drive RAV4 is well worth considering.
+Of course, a Jeep or Land Rover will be far more accomplished off-road, but if you live in a location where muddy, slippery or snowy conditions are a regular occurrence, the four-wheel-drive RAV4 is well worth considering.

 It's a mediocre tow car, though, as its maximum braked towing capacity of 1,650kg (800kg for the front-wheel-drive car) is well below the circa 2,000-2,500kg offered by many diesel alternatives.